lorenzodonini/netmic/README.md

 You will also need to install portaudio on your machine.

-On macOS, run:
+### macOS

+Just run (homebrew is taken for granted):
 ```
 brew install portaudio
 ```

-On Linux, run:
+### Linux (Ubuntu/Debian)

+Run:
 ```
-sudo apt install portaudio
+sudo apt-get install libasound-dev portaudio19-dev python-pyaudio python3-pyaudio
 ```

+If the above didn't work as expected, please follow the solutions suggested in [this thread](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error).

+### Virtualenv

-Create a python virtual environment:
+It is recommended to create a python virtual environment:
 ```
 python3 -m venv env
 source env/bin/activate